vladsaveliev/sequana/README.rst

     10.7490/f1000research.1112656.1)

-**Sequana** includes a set of pipelines related to NGS (new generation sequencing) including quality control, variant calling, coverage, taxonomy...
+**Sequana** includes a set of pipelines related to NGS (new generation sequencing) including quality control, variant calling, coverage, taxonomy, transcriptomics.
+We also ship **Sequanix**, a graphical user interface for Snakemake pipelines.

 **Please see the** `documentation <http://sequana.readthedocs.org>`_ for an up-to-date status and documentation.